-Hydrologic Function
+Hydrologic function

-Hydrologic function can be a loaded and difficult concept to understand, but in the most basic sense, the metric attempts to establish whether or not the physical nature of the stream (the banks, substrate, habitat, etc.) is in a relatively stable condition.
+Hydrologic function can be a loaded and difficult concept to understand, but in the most basic sense, the metric is trying to answer the question: Is the physical nature of the stream (the banks, substrate, habitat, etc.) in a relatively stable condition?
 Hydrology plays a significant role influencing this condition.
-For example: Is the stream receiving enough flow to flush fine sediments from the bed or is it receiving too much water at a rate beyond the existing capability (i.e., excess runoff)?
-Indeed, Utah has some extreme geologic features that may create conditions considered "POOR," but the thresholds for this indicator are specific for each ecological region.
-More often, the hydrologic function metric is measuring physical changes that have occurred in the watershed's landscape such as channel straightening, impervious surface creation, and vegetation removal.
+For example, Is the stream receiving enough flow to flush fine sediments from the bed or is the stream receiving too much water at a rate beyond the existing capability (i.e. excess runoff).
+Indeed, Utah has some extreme geologic features that may create conditions considered 'poor' but the thresholds for this indicator are specific for each ecological region.
+More often, the hydrologic function metric is measuring physical changes that have occurred in the watersheds landscape such as channel straightening, impervious surface creation, and vegetation removal.